Reviewed and updated: 17/7/21.

 - Access to personal data shall be limited to personnel who need access and appropriate security should be in place to avoid unauthorised sharing of information.

 - When personal data is deleted this should be done safely such that the data is irrecoverable.

 - Appropriate back-up and disaster recovery solutions shall be in place.

 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, CaravanID Limited shall promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the ICO (more information on the ICO website).

 CaravanID Terms & Conditions Policy

 This page (together with our Privacy and Data Protection Policies, provide important information about us and the legal terms and conditions (“Terms”) on which we sell our goods, (“Products”) and provide you with our services (“Services”), in each case, as listed below.
 These terms apply to all purchases of our Product and/or Services made through any means (e.g. telephone, fax etc), including online purchases through our website (our site) to you.

-A CaravanID membership Pack is a set of products for uniquely marking a caravan, motorhome or campervan (for security purposes) which has been registered with us.
-Depending on the pack purchased, it may include any or all of the following:
+A CaravanID products are a set of products for uniquely marking a caravan, motorhome or campervan (for security purposes) which has been registered with us.
+Depending on your choice, it may include any or all of the following: